 Changing weather is a natural thing farmers face from season to season.
 Variations in weather definitely affect crop yields but don’t take farmers by surprise.
 But with global climate change, Mother Nature seems to be putting extra effort into making things complicated for farmers, pushing them towards climate resilient agricultural practices.

 All of a sudden, floods can sweep across fields, mixing seeds in the soil and leaving farmers guessing where to harvest their crops.
 Spring rains are the main reason for floods that harm agribusiness profits.

 And how about early freezing that impacts crop maturity?
 Often, farmers are left unarmed against weather deviations.
 Last year, social media was saturated with messages on snowfall in the Dakotas slowing wheat harvests and leaving no chance for corn to mature.
 Farmers in other states were not long in voicing their concerns.

 But hold off on cursing the weather.
+For agriculture, weather monitoring technologies are very helpful.
 As it turns out, weather forecasting software together with the right data can help you predict and mitigate the consequences of dangerous weather.

 The departure from normal that the weather gave us this year is a showcase for why we want to have this continuous streaming of data continuously refining an estimate of what is going on and what to do about it.

 Weather solutions for agriculture will not survive without this